Autumn Jackson

-Paternity
+Early life and paternity

 Autumn Jaquel Jackson was born to Shawn Thompson Upshaw on September 20, 1974.
 The paternity has been disputed.
 Jackson and her mother have claimed that comedian Bill Cosby is Jackson's father while Cosby has denied the claim.
 In 1997, Cosby admitted to having an extra-marital affair with Upshaw in the 1970s.
 Upshaw also disclosed the affair with Cosby to the media in 1997, per interviews by the tabloid Daily Mail and the National Enquirer.

 In 2005, following sexual assault allegations against Cosby from an athletics director at Temple University, Jackson's mother alleged that she became pregnant with Jackson after Cosby allegedly drugged and raped her.
 This allegation received renewed attention in 2014, when other women claiming to have been raped by Cosby came forward.
 Jackson's mother claims she had consensual sex with Cosby prior to the alleged rape, but she alleges the last time they were together, Cosby spiked her drink and raped her.
 Upshaw claimed that when she later found out she was pregnant, she knew Cosby was the father as he was the only man she was sexually active with during that time period.
 According to Jackson's mother, when Cosby was told she was pregnant, he persuaded her to put her former boyfriend Jerald Jackson's name on the birth certificate.
 She claims she agreed to do so to protect Cosby's reputation.
 Upshaw expressed concern that no one would believe her account as she first made her allegations to the supermarket tabloid the National Enquirer in 2005.

 Jerald Jackson claims to be Jackson's father and is listed on her birth certificate as her father.
 Additionally, Jesus Vasquez, who is an ex-husband of Upshaw, has also claimed paternity.
 Jackson's mother claims she never had sex with Vasquez, who was a Mexican immigrant and former busboy.

 Cosby says he paid over $100,000 over 20 years to keep the affair with Upshaw secret.
 The money went to a trust fund for Jackson, paid for Jackson's car, and her college tuition.
 While she was in college at Tallahassee Community College in Florida, Jackson says she and Cosby talked on the phone approximately 15 times.
 Cosby required that in order for Jackson's tuition to be paid, she was to maintain a B-average.
 When Cosby learned in April 1995 that Jackson had dropped out of college, he stopped having funds released from her education trust fund.
 Cosby reports he had told his wife about the affair but was concerned with what the media would do with the information.

 Following new sexual assault allegations against Cosby in 2014, questions surrounding Jackson's paternity resurfaced in the media.
 In November 2014, former NBC employee Frank Scotti said he helped Cosby by providing women Cosby liked with up to $2000 per month, claiming one of those women was Jackson's mother, Shawn Upshaw.